HVR88/Monochrome-Gaming-Logos/README.md

 The collection includes arcade, console, computer, publisher, category and playlist logos - comprehensive coverage of the usual, and some unusual, systems/platforms available for emulation.

-The logos were originally created for [Pegasus Frontend](https://pegasus-frontend.org/) and the [GameOS](https://github.com/PlayingKarrde/gameOS) theme - you can also use them for other  front-ends such as Emulation Station, LaunchBox/BigBox, Attract Mode, or any other project or design where you want monochrome logos.
+I originally started working on these to shore up missing artwork from [Pegasus Frontend](https://pegasus-frontend.org/) and [GameOS](https://github.com/PlayingKarrde/gameOS) theme, as I'm a big fan and would very much like to see both succeed.
+While I'm a regular donnor on Patreon, I'm not able to offer very much financially, so it's my hope that I can additionally contribute in other ways, through testing and now by providing more artwork, giving users more options for their collections.

+If you value this work, I'd like to make the smallest request.
+Please visit the [Pegasus Frontend](https://pegasus-frontend.org/) project, try it out on your platform of choice and if you're able, make a small contribution in some way.
+Consider financial assistance to its author, contributing code to the project or spreading the word and letting your friends or subscribers know about it.

+Don't forget to also check out the [GameOS](https://github.com/PlayingKarrde/gameOS) theme, it provides one of the best and most polished front-end experiences for game libraries of any size.

 *There are over 620 designs and variations in the collection.*

+You can also these logos for other front-ends such as Emulation Station, LaunchBox/BigBox, Attract Mode, or any other project or design where you want monochrome logos.

 ### Samples